 You know the feeling as well as I do.
-There is someone who brings something to us – it’s an accusation, it’s a criticism, it’s a rebuke – it’s a whatever.
-Someone does something or says something or insinuates something and we, in return, feel a compulsion inside of us.
+There is someone who brings something to us – it’s an accusation; it’s a criticism; it’s a rebuke – it’s a whatever.
+Someone does something or says something or insinuates something, and we, in return, feel a compulsion inside of us.
 It’s a burning down deep in our guts.
 We.
 Must.
 Respond.
-And usually when that responds comes, it’s part and parcel with what has just been dealt to us.
+And usually when that response comes, it’s part and parcel with what has just been dealt to us.
 If it was anger, we respond in anger.
 If criticism, we respond with criticism of our own.
 If accusation, we respond with defensiveness.
 Whatever the case, we respond.

-Curious, though, that Jesus did not feel the same need as we do to always respond.
+Curiously though, Jesus did not feel the same need as we do to always respond.

 The prophet Isaiah predicted the non-response of Jesus:

 “He was oppressed and afflicted, yet He did not open His mouth.
 Like a lamb led to the slaughter and like a sheep silent before her shearers, He did not open His mouth” (Isaiah 53:7).

 The Gospel accounts of Jesus’ trial and crucifixion reflect the same silence:

 - And while He was being accused by the chief priests and elders, He didn’t answer.
 Then Pilate said to Him, “Don’t You hear how much they are testifying against You?”
 But He didn’t answer him on even one charge, so that the governor was greatly amazed (Matthew 27:12-14).

 - So he kept asking Him questions, but Jesus did not answer him (Luke 23:9).